alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 ## What is creativity?

-Creativity is a difficult concept to grasp.
+Creativity is one of those concepts that seems to slip through our fingers just when we think we've grasped it.
 Some view it as a process that emerges from imagination [1], where imagination is seen as a reconstructive process based on prior knowledge [2].
 Others define it as the process by which an individual generates new ideas or patterns using the symbols of a given domain [3].
 Additionally, some interpretations view creativity as a fully combinatorial process, involving the combination of existing representations [4][5].

-In computer science, one of the most influential definitions of creativity comes from Margaret Boden [6], who describes it as "the ability to come up with ideas or artifacts that are new, surprising, and valuable."
-[7] This definition is particularly useful because it breaks creativity into somewhat measurable components: valuable, meaning the output is of high quality and socially accepted; novel, meaning the artifact is significantly different from others in its class; and surprising, meaning the result deviates from expectations.
+In computer science, Margaret Boden's definition has been particularly influential [6].
+She describes creativity as "the ability to come up with ideas or artifacts that are new, surprising, and valuable" [7].
+What makes this definition so useful is how it breaks creativity into "measurable" components: value (high quality and social acceptance), novelty (significant difference from existing artifacts), and surprise (deviation from expectations).

-Boden identifies three types of creativity:
+Boden identifies three distinct types of creativity:

-• Combinatorial creativity: This involves making unfamiliar combinations of familiar ideas.
-An example of this is creating a new recipe by pairing unexpected ingredients, such as chocolate and chili.
+Combinatorial creativity involves creating unexpected combinations of familiar ideas, like pairing chocolate with chili in a recipe.

-• Exploratory creativity: This focuses on finding new solutions within an existing style or set of rules, like a jazz musician improvising a melody while adhering to standard chord progressions.
+Exploratory creativity is about finding new solutions within established frameworks, like a jazz musician discovering fresh melodies while working within traditional chord progressions.

-• Transformational creativity: This involves completely changing the current way of thinking.
-A classic example is Einstein's theory of relativity, which revolutionized our understanding of space and time, or Picasso's cubist paintings, which redefined artistic expression and deeply transformed 20th-century art.
+Transformational creativity involves fundamentally changing how we think about something.
+Think of Einstein's theory of relativity revolutionizing our understanding of space and time, or how Picasso's cubist paintings transformed 20th-century artistic expression.

 -add vanesh theory of creativity